koss-lebedev/koss-lebedev.github.io/_posts/2017-02-10-dynamicall-add-attributes-to-activerecord.md

 ```

 Now when we create or update a Contact record, we can use contact_params hash that will include all of our dynamic attributes.

+That’s it!
+Now we have a complete solution that allows us to add new attributes for Contact model as well as set their values without making changes in the source code.

 * * *